-U.S. Department of Commerce Invests $850,000 to Make Infrastructure Improvements in Weslaco, Texas
+U.S. Department of Commerce Invests $1.5 Million for Industrial Park Development to Support Business Growth in Weslaco, Texas

-The project will expand the Weslaco Mid Valley Airport hangar complex within the Weslaco Foreign Trade Zone.
-It was made possible by the regional planning efforts led by the Lower Rio Grande Valley Development Council (LRGVDC), an EDA Designated Economic Development District.
+This project was made possible by the regional planning efforts led by the Lower Rio Grande Valley Development Council (LRGVDC).
 EDA funds LRGVDC to bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment and create jobs.

 About the U.S. Economic Development Administration (www.eda.gov)